Fuar11/ImprovedLoadingScreens/README.md

 ## Known Issues

-* When travelling between regions, the mod will not update the region if you do not enter an interior scene first.
-You may see backgrounds and hints for the region you just came from when you enter a building for the first time upon entering a new region.
+* When travelling between regions, the mod will show backgrounds for the region you came from instead of the region you are travelling to.

 ## Installation